Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: Model and Preliminaries

 where the limits are defined under the agent's optimal strategy, best-responding to the principal's design variable $(L,\vec{\mu})$ according to \Cref{eq:agent-problem}.
 The solution $(L^*,\vec{\mu}^*,\{\vec{a}_t^*\}_{t\geq0})$ constitutes a \emph{subgame-perfect equilibrium} (SPE).

-We note that the classifier weight $\theta$ is not a decision variable in $\mathbf{P}(M,r)$, as our focus in the present study is on threshold design.
-We assume $\theta$ is pre-determined, e.g., via estimation on separately collected non-strategic data.
-Without loss of generality, we will set $\theta=1$ for the rest of the paper.
+We note that $\theta$ is not a decision variable in $\mathbf{P}(M,r)$, and is assumed to be pre-determined (e.g., via estimation on non-strategic data).
+Without loss of generality, we let $\theta = 1$.
+The threshold inequality $\theta z\geq\mu_l$ is scale-invariant in $\theta$, and since $\theta$ is shared across all levels, any $\theta>0$ is equivalent up to a common rescaling of thresholds.

 Finally, note that the principal need not explicitly/separately optimize for strategic robustness, defined as the consistency of classifier accuracy under manipulation, e.g., $\mathbf{1}\{f_{l_t}(z_t)=f_{l_t}(x_{t_+})\}$.
-As the constraints of $\mathbf{P}(M,r)$ eliminate gaming actions (i.e., $(a_t^-)^*\equiv 0$), under any solution to this problem the observed feature $z_t$ coincides with the true attribute $x_{t_+}$, thereby guaranteeing the accuracy of the decision. \paragraph{An immediate result: a reduction in Non-Incentivizable Region} A direct consequence of our formulation is a critical reduction in the range of problem instances where genuine improvement is impossible to incentivize, compared to a one-shot setting\footnote{All proofs can be found in the appendix.}. \begin{proposition} The agent never chooses an improvement action if $(1-\beta\gamma)c^+>c^-$. \end{proposition}
+As the constraints of $\mathbf{P}(M,r)$ eliminate gaming actions (i.e., $(a_t^-)^*\equiv 0$), under any solution to this problem the observed feature $z_t$ coincides with the true attribute $x_{t_+}$, thereby guaranteeing the accuracy of the decision.